20 Websites That Will Make You a Better Chess Player

-Anyone who wants to educate themselves to become a better chess player, or just to read latest news about what’s going on in the world of chess will find the following list of websites very useful.
-This is the list of the chess websites I use to learn, improve and get inspired.
+Anyone who wants to educate themselves to become a better chess player, or just to read the latest news about what’s going on in the world of chess will find the following list of websites very useful.
+This is the list of chess websites I use to learn, improve, and get inspired.

 Note: the websites are not organized in order by their significance